-Verlander gets another chance in game 6
+Verlander gets another chance in Game 6

 Verlander will be making his seventh career World Series start and fourth with Houston and is winless in those games.
 Now the Astros were able to win game two a season ago, but Verlander carries an 0-5 record as a World Series starter.

-The offense struggled in Houston in games one and two, but scored 19 runs in the three wins in Washington.
+The offense struggled in Houston in games 1 and 2, but scored 19 runs in the three wins in Washington.

 "These guys all season long, offense comes and goes, you have slumps, but when they're clicking on all cylinders, it's pretty special to watch," Verlander said on Sunday before game five.